krzysztof-tys/tweak-your-system/README.md

 6. Get to know someone from Hollywood.
 7. Be good enough so that they hire you.

 Boom!
-Just like that! you're in Hollywood!
+Just like that!
+You're in Hollywood! 🥳

-But wait, that's still quite complex.
+But wait, this is still quite complex.
 How do you even become an amateur actor?
-After going to the closest theater you will quickly get to know that you need to
+Let's break it down.

 1. Memorize some poem(s)
 2. Memorize some text